ividyon/WitchyBND/NOTES.md

 * Added parallel processing.
-When enabled, Witchy operations will be multi-threaded.
+When enabled, Witchy operations will be multi-threaded, which should speed them up.
-  * This includes parallel-processing paths entered into Witchy, as well as operations on BND files.
+  * This includes parallel-processing paths entered into Witchy, as well as operations performed on file lists in binders.
+  * This is disabled by default and can be enabled in the configuration (by running the EXE standalone).
   * It may not be guaranteed that the order of files in the `<files>` section of the XML manifest is strictly followed when parallelization is enabled.
 Do not enable if this is a concern for you (but it shouldn't be in most cases).
-  * This is disabled by default and can be enabled in the configuration (by running the EXE standalone).
 * Added a notice when repacking using DCX_KRAK or DCX_KRAK_MAX compression, which are extremely slow.
 For development purposes, a compression like DCX_DFLT_11000_44_9_15 is recommended.
   * Did you know?
 A FFXBND repack which normally takes ~2-10 minutes with default compression, takes less than 1 second with no compression, and only 6 seconds with the above compression type.
 * Updated FXR parser version.